 Percentage of recommendations made in relation to individual offender complaints that were addressed by the CSC

 Percentage of recommendations made in relation to the OCI's corporate priorities that were addressed by the CSC

-The organization has several memoranda of understanding (MOUs) in place with service providers for the provision of basic internal services such as financial administration services; pay and compensation; contracting; staffing; and other human resources services.
+The organization has several memoranda of understanding (MOUs) in place with service providers for basic internal services such as financial administration services; pay and compensation; contracting; staffing; and other human resources services.
 These MOUs include quality control, oversight, monitoring, and performance indicators.
-Over 50% of the planned spending amount will be utilized for goods and services that benefit the program: Ombudsman for federal offenders and/or the organization as a whole; for example, consultant contracts and the MOUs.
+Over 50% of the planned spending amount identified as Internal Services expenditures will be dedicated to goods and services to support the Core Responsibility: Independent Oversight of Federal Corrections and/or the organization as a whole, for example, consultant contracts and the MOUs.

 Spending and human resources